Table of Contents

 Whether or not retirement accounts are counted as assets depends on the state in which one lives and the circumstances surrounding the retirement plan.
 There are also other factors.

-In some states, if an IRA or 401(k) is in payout status it is not counted as an asset.
-At the age of 70 and a half, it is generally required that persons begin withdrawing the Required Minimum Distribution (RMD) from their plan.
-This is true for all retirement plans that are employer sponsored, as well as traditional IRAs.
-The RMD is the minimum annual amount that one must withdraw from their retirement plan.
+In some states, if an IRA or 401(k) is in payout status, it is not counted as an asset.
+Prior to the passing of the SECURE (Setting Every Community Up for Retirement Enhancement) Act in December of 2019, it was generally required that at the age of 70.5, elderly persons had to begin withdrawing the Required Minimum Distribution (RMD) from their plans.
+(The RMD is the minimum amount that one must withdraw from their retirement plan in any given year.
+RMDs are required for all retirement plans that are employer sponsored, as well as traditional IRAs).
+However, with the SECURE Act, the required age of withdrawing the RMD was pushed back to 72.
 The RMD is calculated based on IRS life expectancies charts, and each month an individual will receive the same pre-calculated amount for payment.
 To calculate your RMD, click here.
 Please note: Florida uses a different life expectancy chart.

-California, New York, Arizona, and Florida are four states that do not count IRAs as an asset for Medicaid eligibility as long as it is in payout status.
+California (Medicaid in CA is called Medi-Cal), New York, Texas, and Florida are four states that do not count an applicant’s IRA as an asset for Medicaid eligibility as long as it is in payout status.
 However, the monthly payments are counted as a source of income.
-Massachusetts’ Medicaid (MassHealth) is very strict when it comes to IRAs and 401(k)s, as even retirement savings plans in payout status are not exempt.
+Many states are very strict when it comes to IRAs and 401(k)s, as even retirement savings plans in payout status are not exempt.
+Some of these states include Massachusetts (MassHealth), Arizona (Arizona Health Care Cost Containment System), and Missouri.

 While an applicant may not have to worry about an IRA or 401(k) counting as an asset, he/she needs to consider that a retirement plan in payout status may put him/her over Medicaid’s income limit.
-As a general rule of thumb, most states have an income limit of $2,313 / month (as of 2019).
+As a general rule of thumb, most states have an income limit of $2,349 / month (as of 2020).
 More on how Medicaid counts income.
-If one’s payout plus their other income (such as Social Security) is over this monthly limit, they will likely be ineligible for Medicaid.
+If one’s payout, plus their other income (such as Social Security) is over this monthly limit, they will likely be ineligible for Medicaid.

 Type of Retirement Savings Plan